DFrolova/ml-sk-project/README.md

 # ml-sk-project

-This is repository of team #8 (forecasters), ml course project.
+This is repository of team #8 (forecasters), containing scripts for "Machine Learning and Applications" course project.

-The objective of this project is reproducing the paper "Meta-learning framework with applications to zero-shot time-series forecasting" https://arxiv.org/pdf/2002.02887.pdf
+The objective of this project is reproducing the paper "Meta-learning framework with applications to zero-shot time-series forecasting" https://arxiv.org/pdf/2002.02887.pdf.

 The paper is about pure deep learning approach to time series forecasting.
 Authors claim that their model is a new SOTA in time series forecasting.